How to Do Laundry: A Step-by-Step Guide

 Here's everything you ever wanted to know about doing laundry, from sorting to detergents to the best washer and dryer settings for your clothes.

-First things first, different fabrics require different care.
+First things first: different fabrics require different care.
 Although there are general guidelines for the most common fabrics, always check the specific instructions on an item’s label before laundering.
-This is such an important step, it’s basically a mantra repeated constantly by our experts.

 You can use cold or warm water to wash polyester.
 Polyester doesn’t tend to shrink or wrinkle but it can pill (here’s how to remove pilling).
 Add fabric softener to the wash to prevent static, says Leena Alsulaiman, a fashion stylist based in the San Francisco Bay area.
 “I advise airdrying as polyester dries quickly and too much heat can break down the fabric, cause shrinkage, or even change the shape of a garment.”